firmero/imfp/README.md

 ## Documentation

 ### Introduction
-Package pv (polynomial value) implements methods evaluating enclosure
+Package pv (polynomial value) implements methods evaluating an enclosure
-of range of polynomial over interval.
-Polynomial can have interval coefficients.
+of the range of a polynomial over an interval.
+Polynomial can have
+interval coefficients.

 Methods are based on the following form:
 * Horner (pvhornerenc, pvhornerbzenc, pvhornerlzenc)